MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lcs-solutions/business-process-modeler-libraries-lcs-solutions.md

 ---

-# Set up Business process modeler libraries for an LCS solution
+# Set up Business process modeler libraries for a Dynamics 365 for Finance and Operations solution

 [!include[banner](../includes/banner.md)]

-This topic explains how to create and work with Business process modeler (BPM) libraries.
+This topic explains how to create and work with Business Process Modeler (BPM) libraries.

 Create a business process library
 ---------------------------------